Last Updated on by Buayifa Ojeogwu

 And as far as yard sale goes, prices are quite low on Facebook marketplace.

 I recently bought a bookcase for less than $10 on Facebook Marketplace, though I don’t plan to resell it.

-What I’m trying to say is that, you can find great items in clean condition to resell.
+What I’m trying to say is that you can find great items in decent condition to resell.